keymanapp/help.keyman.com/developer/engine/android/15.0/KMManager/setHapticFeedback.md

 ### Parameters
 value

-Set `true` to enable keyboard vibrating as the user types, `false` to disable.
+Set `true` to enable device vibrating as the user types, `false` to disable.

 ## Description
 Use this method to enable or disable haptic feedback.
-This determines if the keyboard vibrates as the user types.
+This determines if the device vibrates as the user types.
 By default, haptic feedback is disabled.

 ## Examples